ryanallen/dharma/docs/g.md

 VIDEO SESSIONS

-<a href="https://www.youtube.com/watch?v=PRL1biAHYV8">Click here</a> for recorded livestream session from November 30 - week 1
+<a href="https://www.youtube.com/watch?v=PRL1biAHYV8">Click here</a> for recorded livestream session from November 30 - week 1<br>
+<a href"https://www.youtube.com/watch?v=YRj-GyESqIs">Click here</a> for recorded livestream from December 7 - week 2

 The remaining sessions will be from 9 am to 11 am MST on the following dates: